FD253/ChatOps/README.md

 Clone repo

-Install dependencies using "pip install -r requirements.txt" (using pip3)
+Install dependencies using "pip install -r requirements.txt" (using pip3 or pip3.5 if not using virtualenv)

 Run python manage.py runserver ip:port to run dev server and allow access from outside (not recommended for production).